Skip to main content

 • Complete runner spike and update ADR with chosen solution.

-• Automate monthly cost report comparing S3 spend vs historical TF Cloud invoice.
+• Automate monthly cost report comparing S3 spend and historical Terraform Cloud invoice.

 • Document onboarding steps for new workspaces.